voytas75/PowershellFramework/README.md

 5. **Pagination for Large Collections:** Manage a large number of snippets efficiently with built-in pagination.
 Navigate through multiple pages of snippets with ease, enabling access to a vast array of functionalities.

-6. **Keyword-Based Search:** Utilize the search functionality to filter snippets based on keywords.
+6. **TODO:** *Keyword-Based Search:* Utilize the search functionality to filter snippets based on keywords.
 Perform quick searches to locate specific snippets within extensive collections.

-7. REMOVED: **Color Output Option:** Choose your preferred visual representation by enabling or disabling color output in the menu.
+7. **REMOVED:** *Color Output Option:* Choose your preferred visual representation by enabling or disabling color output in the menu.
 Adapt the framework to match your terminal settings and preferences.

 8. **Startup Banner Option:** Decide whether to display a startup banner when loading the framework.
 Customize the banner to display essential information or updates.